Mljet National Park with saltwater lakes surrounded by pine forest

 April–June

-• Perfect conditions for hiking and cycling
+• Best conditions for hiking and cycling

 • Lush Mediterranean vegetation

-• Quieter trails and fewer tourists
+• Quieter trails and fewer visitors

-• Comfortable temperatures for exploration
+• Pleasant temperatures for walking all day

 Summer